 Additional Information About Motor Vehicle Safety Defects And Recalls

 Please click “What Every Vehicle Owner Should Know,” for more information about motor vehicle safety defects and recalls, including information about how and why recall campaigns are initiated, as well as one’s rights and responsibilities when a vehicle or item of motor vehicle equipment is recalled.

 Do You Think You Have Experienced An Automotive/Vehicle Defect?
 Is Your Vehicle The Subject Of A Defect Investigation?

-If you have been affected by a vehicle problem, please contact Kehoe Law Firm, P.C. by completing the form on the right, or by sending an e-mail to [email protected], to help you determine whether your vehicle is the subject of a defect investigation or to request a free, no-obligation evaluation of your potential legal rights and class action claims.
+If you have been affected by a vehicle problem, please contact Kehoe Law Firm, P.C. by completing the form on the right, or by sending an e-mail to [email protected], to help you determine whether your vehicle is the subject of a defect investigation or to request a free, no-obligation evaluation of potential legal claims.